travelens/tasmania-2023/src/content/post/4-bonorong.md

   - Tasmanian Devil
   - kangaroo
 ---
-We visited Bonorong Wildlife Park which is home to many of our rescued and well-loved wildlife.
+[Bonorong Wildlife Sanctuary](https://www.bonorong.com.au/) is a Sanctuary for wildlife run by a passionate team of like-minded people.
+It's a social enterprise: a little business with a big heart.
+The skills and funds generated through the Sanctuary allow them to proactively address problems in our surrounding environment and communities.

 Tassie Devils are close up; wallabies are freely hopping around the park and many more of our local favourites are easily discovered here.
 Nick timed our visit here for a Tasmanian Devil feeding, a fun and interactive experience with our special endangered Devils.

-Bonorong is a Sanctuary for wildlife run by a passionate team of like-minded people.
-It's a social enterprise: a little business with a big heart.
-The skills and funds generated through the Sanctuary allow them to proactively address problems in our surrounding environment and communities.

 We also saw echidnas, and have an all too brief moment to feed the kangaroos roaming around the park.